-This edition of the Indiana University Academic Handbook was prepared and edited by Mary Tilton, Publications Coordinator, Dean of the Faculties, IUB.
-The Handbook was designed by Michael Nelson, Director, Instructional Support Services Graphics & Publications, IUB.
-The Academic Handbook is available on the World Wide Web at: www.indiana.edu/~deanfac/acadhbk/
+This edition of the Indiana University Academic Handbook was prepared and edited by Tadewos Assebework, Research Coordinator and Publisher, Office of the Vice Provost for Faculty and Academic Affairs, IUB, following on work begun by Mary Tilton, former Publications Coordinator.
+The Handbook was designed by Scott Taylor, Instructional Support Services Publications and Graphics, IUB.
+The Academic Handbook is available on the World Wide Web at: (www.indiana.edu/~vpfaa/acadhbk/).